teeframe/protocol-documentation/src/packets/snaps-concept.md

 - **Snap ID Pool** : the ID will obtained through a pool that controls busy and available ids from 0 to a maximum number of 16384 (16 * 1024).

 :::info
-You can find which way each snap item uses to generate it ID on the [Snap Items](./../snap/snap-items.md) page.
+You can find which way each snap item uses to have an ID assigned on the [Snap Items](./../snap/snap-items.md) page.
 :::

 ## Calculating CRC